 Lastly, I should also mention that Denby collapsed on the track after her final event from complete exhaustion.

 At the college level, there tends to be more spacing between races due to a different schedule of events, which includes the addition of the 3000m steeplechase, the occasional 10,000m race, and the 5000m instead of the high school 3200.

 Also, college athletes are stronger and more physically fit than their high school counterparts to run more theory events.

-However, college coaches typically avoid overloading their athletes in training and meet, so you seldom see athletes take on a high volume of events.
+However, college coaches typically avoid overloading their athletes in training and meetings, so you seldom see athletes take on a high volume of events.

 It’s quite common to see athletes – particularly hurdlers – who only run one event per meet.

 There are occasional exceptions.
 Devon Allen, reigning USA champ and a 2016 Olympian in the 110m Hurdles, currently competes for the University of Oregon.